 Traditional African costumes and garb?
 A music video that takes place in the desert?
-Narrative about a cycle of life of sorts?
+A narrative about a cycle of life of sorts?

-I know I’m reusing a joke from my main Ospreyshire blog when I first talked about this issue, but this is needed here.
+I know I’m reusing a joke when I first talked about this issue, but this is needed here.
 Sing this with me now: CAAAAAAAAN YOU FEEEEEEL THE HEIST TONIIIIIIIIGHT?

 –Kimba the White Lion/Jungle Emperor Leo (Japan)